-¶ 145.
+¶ 141.
 The quarterly conference shall take cognizance of all the local preachers in the district, and shall inquire into the gifts, labors and usefulness of each preacher by name.

-¶ 146.
+¶ 142.
 A licensed local preacher shall be eligible to the office of deacon after he has preached four years from the time he received a regular license, and has obtained a recommendation from the quarterly conference, after proper examination as to his Christian character, his usefulness as a preacher, and a satisfactory knowledge of the prescribed course of study.

-I 147.
+¶ 143.
 A local deacon shall be eligible to the office of elder after he has preached four years from the time he was ordained a deacon, and has obtained a recommendation from the quarterly conference of which he is a member, certifying his qualifications in doctrine, discipline, talents and usefulness, and has passed a satisfactory examination in the prescribed course of study.

-\$\int 148\$.
-Every local elder, deacon or preacher, shall be amenable to the quarterly conference where he belongs for his Christian character and the faithful performance of his ministerial office.
-He shall have his name recorded on the journal of said conference, and also enrolled on a class paper, and shall meet in class; and in neglect of the above duties, the quarterly conference, if they judge it proper, may deprive him of his ministerial office.
-When a preacher is located, or discontinued by an annual conference, the stationing committee shall fix the place of his membership.
+¶ 144.
+Every local elder, deacon or preacher shall be amenable to the quarterly conference where he belongs for his Christian character and the faithful performance of his ministerial office.
+He shall have his name recorded on the journal of said conference, and also enrolled on a class paper, and shall meet in class; and in neglect of the above duties, or neglect to pass a satisfactory examination in the prescribed course of study, the quarterly conference, if they judge it proper, may deprive him of his ministerial office; provided, no ordained local preacher shall be deprived of his ministerial functions without due form of trial and conviction.

-149. Let the appointments be so arranged as to give the local preachers regular and systematic employment on the Sabbath.
+¶145.
+Let the appointments be so arranged as to give the local preachers regular and systematic employment on the Sabbath.

-I 150.
-When a local preacher is employed as a

-supply, his membership shall be on the charge where he labors.
+¶146.
+When a local preacher or evangelist is employed as a supply, his membership shall be on the charge where he labors.
 He shall take a regular church letter whenever he may be so employed outside of the district where his membership may be.